'Starburst' home to rise in California desert

 Design for Hechingen Studio, 2010.
 Credit: James Whitaker

-It was a low-cost workplace in the Black Forest, German, just outside the town of Hechingen, created for a German advertising agency in 2010.
+It was a low-cost workplace in the Black Forest, Germany, just outside the town of Hechingen, created for a German advertising agency in 2010.

 "Their idea was just to stack the containers on top of one another, like in a port.
 I thought it didn't really go together with a dynamic advertising agency, so that set me off thinking about utilizing the containers in a more intriguing way."